cobalthq/cobalt-api-docs/cobaltApiDocs/content/assets.md

 }
 ```

-This endpoint retrieves a list of assets that belong to the org specified in the header.
+This endpoint retrieves a list of assets that belong to the organization specified in the header.

 ### HTTP Request